Simple narratives can be deadly: how I recovered from a terror attack | Bonya Ahmed | TEDxExeter

 At the Ekushey Book Fair, in Dhaka, 2015, Rafida Bonya Ahmed and her husband, Avijit Roy, were targeted by Islamist terrorists in a brutal attack, leaving her gravely injured and Avijit dead.
 The attack was not an isolated incident.
 In 2015, individuals branded as “atheist bloggers,” including Washiqur Rahman Babu, Niloy Chatterjee, and Ananta Bijoy Das, were targeted and killed.
 After Avijit Roy’s death, his publisher, Faisal Arefin Dipan, who ran Jagriti Prokashony, was hacked to death in October, 2015.

 “People grieve differently,” Bonya points out.
 As she tells us in this TEDx presentation, grappling with the complexity of the situation was at the core of her recovery.
 Bonya encourages others to resist simple narratives by going beyond the self and seeking an understanding of complexity.
 This has the potential for real change, she encourages.
 Religious violence is not ‘rooted in religion,’ as some claim, it is complexly rooted in history and politics, through the corruption of power, oppression, poverty, and creeping social prejudices.
-Furthermore, the rise of systematic Islamization over the last few decades is not reducible to a regional phenomenon, it has been supported by local and Western governments.
+Furthermore, the rise of systematic Islamization over the last few decades is not reducible to regional phenomena, it has been supported by local and Western governments.
 “If we want a just and peaceful world, we need to resist the simple stories.”
 We can easily accept simple narratives, or stay silent (like so many secular governments do), but we then fall prey to hate and ideological intolerances.

 “Please understand our world in its rich and messy complexity; hold your politicians responsible; inform yourself, question, and deepen your understanding; and support the journalists and the people who are putting their lives on the line by helping us to make sense of this complex world—it matters.
 Avijit Roy was silenced, but I have a voice.
 Why me—Why not me—Why not you?”